 Euonymus Scale (Unaspis euonymi): This is the most common and most serious pest found on euonymus.
 The protective armor covering of an adult female euonymus scale is dark, oyster-shaped and about 1/16-inch in length.
 Adult males are very small, winged insects that leave their narrow, white armored covering for mating.
 The eggs laid by the female are yellow and found beneath the female’s covering.
 When the eggs hatch, the crawlers (immature forms) move around before forming their own protective covering.
 Males typically outnumber females.
 With a heavy infestation, clusters of white males can be easily seen on leaves and stems.
 Initial symptoms of euonymus scale infestation are yellow spots on leaves.
 With a heavy infestation, branches and possibly the entire plant may die.

 Horticultural oils (also called supreme, superior or summer oils) work very well to control armored scales, such as the euonymus scale, on ornamentals by penetrating their waxy covers and smothering them.
 Horticultural oil sprays will kill the eggs, crawlers (immatures) and the adult scales.
 Horticultural oils applied at higher rates of 3% to 4% (7½ to 10 tablespoons oil per gallon water) during the dormant season (winter to early spring) will penetrate the thick waxy covers and kill the overwintering adults and eggs.
 Applications at lower rates of 2% (5 tablespoons oil per gallon water) can be used during the late spring (April) to target the crawlers and the newly settled scales with thin waxy covers.
-It is best to spray when temperatures are between 45 and 85 degrees and in the early evening due to plant sensitivity.
+It is best to spray when temperatures are between 45 and 85 degrees and in the early evening due to plant sensitivity and to slow the drying time of the oil spray.
 More than one application may be necessary.
 See Table 1 for examples of products.

 Adult scales are relatively protected from contact insecticides by their waxy covering, but their immature forms, called crawlers, are susceptible.
 However, contact insecticides will often kill the naturally occurring enemies of scale.
 Monitor the crawler emergence with sticky cards, double-faced tape wrapped around a branch, or by putting an infested shoot or leaf into a baggie and watching for crawler movement.
 Crawler activity often coincides with the flush of new plant growth in the spring.
 However, some scale species may have overlapping generations with an extended crawler emergence period, such as along the coast.
 These crawlers are often yellowish-orange, and appear as moving specks of dust.